 The sand flies are getting unbearable, even with the bug spray, so once our hunger and thirst are reasonably satiated, we shoulder our packs and hit the road again.
 Most of the rest of the trail carves through the same verdant, moss-blanketed woods, but lucky for us, about halfway to our final destination, we start to come across some pretty gorgeous breaks in the monotony of moss-painted boulders and towering beech trees.

 We trek on, slowly but surely reaching the usual state of, “How are we not there yet?” that plagued the last few kilometers of forest hiking yesterday, too.
-We make a turn through the trees though, and there, shimmering stoically before us, is Lake Manapouri.
+Soon, though, we make our way around a bend in the trail and there, shimmering stoically before us, is Lake Manapouri.

 “Finally!”
 Lara says.
 “Something interesting!”

 Wendy and I laugh and shake our heads and I step off to the side of the track to take pictures.
-At this rate, with us undoubtedly quite close to the hut, Lara and Wendy press on.
-Though even I’m starting to feel ready to kick my feet up and relax for a little while, I’m glad I decided to stop (again).
+With us now undoubtedly close to the hut, Lara and Wendy press on.
+Though even I am starting to feel ready to kick my feet up and relax for a little while, I’m glad I decided to stop (again).
 In classic New Zealand style, we’ve been blessed with another rainbow.

 I follow what remains of the track to Moturau and, finally, the trees fall away and I find myself in a clearing with the Hut off to the left and the lake off to the right.
 Feeling relieved (I hate to sound like a grumpy old man, but my knees and ankle were really starting to cause some problems…), I turn to trudge up to the hut, but am distracted by the sight of three of our fellow hikers sprinting all out towards the water, stripping off items of clothing as they go.
 Laughing, I follow them down to the water — I’m looking forward to them realizing exactly how cold that water is.

 Sure enough, it’s frigid.
-Expletives in an exciting number of languages float above the idyllic mountain-ringed lake as I snap pictures, laughing as they hobble out of the lake looking…erm…refreshed?
+Expletives in an impressive number of languages float above the idyllic mountain-ringed lake as I snap pictures, laughing as they hobble out of the lake looking…erm…refreshed?

 “Come in and swim!”
 Harry shouts, shaking and convulsing from the cold.